scholzj/aws-k8s-kops-ansible/README.md

 ## Prerequisites

+* Install Ansible
 * Install Kops (https://github.com/kubernetes/kops) (see below)
-* Install Ansible
 * Install kubectl (see below)
-* Create secure Amazon S3 bucket, which the Kops tool will use as the storage for cluster configurations. **The bucket will contain also the access details for the clusters configured with Kops.
+* Create secure Amazon S3 bucket, which the Kops tool will use as the storage for cluster configurations. (see below) **The bucket will contain also the access details for the clusters configured with Kops.
 It should be secured accordingly.**

 ### Kubectl installation